-Psychological Testing with Interpretation and Report - 96101: This is a face-to-face encounter between a psychologist and a beneficiary.
-The use of this code is confined to the administering and interpretation of psychological testing with a written report of these findings by a clinician.
-The time must be documented in the medical records.
+Psychological Testing with Interpretation and Report

 The procedure is reimbursed per hour and not to exceed three hours per day.
 The appropriate units per hour must be recorded in the "units" column of the claim form.

-Medicaid will reimburse three hours of testing per day with maximum limit of 12 hours in one 12 month period.
+Medicaid will reimburse three hours of testing per day with maximum limit of 12 hours in one 12-month period.